Help & Guides

 • Generate Fix - AI-powered button to create monitor configs for the gap.
 When multiple services are missing, generates one config per service.
 When quality warnings exist on covered monitors, generates improved configs for each warning

-Score penalties: A coverage dimension can show less than 100% even when all services are covered.
-Quality issues on existing monitors (missing notification targets, no recovery thresholds, no tags) reduce the score.
+Score penalties: A coverage dimension can show less than 100% even when all items are covered.
+Each critical finding on that dimension deducts 15 points and each warning deducts 7 points.
+For example, if all 56 services have escalation policies (100% base) but 10 have configuration issues, the score drops accordingly.
 The card shows "N warnings reducing score" to explain the gap.
-Clicking Generate Fix on these produces targeted improvements for each warning.
+Clicking Generate Fix on these produces targeted improvements for each issue.

 Which coverage dimensions appear depends on which tools you have connected: